School Uniform

 Jewellery, Hair Ornaments, Make-up and Nail Varnish

-For health and safety reasons we do not allow children to wear jewellery.
-The exceptions to this rule are earring studs in pierced ears, and small objects of religious significance.
+For health and safety reasons we do not allow children to wear jewellery (small studs are suitable) and shoulder length hair should be tied up.
 Children are required to remove any items during PE lessons to prevent them from causing injury.
 Please note: Teachers are not permitted to remove earrings.

 Hair bands, ribbons/bows or ‘scrunchies’ should be plain.
 Hair bands should not have large flowers or bows attached.